Stories from Naoh’ra Rabntah

 She looked for Ben.
 He was already beside her.
 “He’s family.”

-Matt was propped upright in bed, half-sitting, his face slack and swollen.
+Matt was propped upright in bed, head raised, his face slack and swollen.
 A bruise shadowed his temple.
-One side of his head was shaved; the rest stuck damp against the scalp.
+One side of his head was shaved and bandaged; the rest stuck damp against the scalp.

 Gauze crossed his forehead, faintly blood-tinged beneath the tape.
-A tube fed into his mouth, connecting him to the machine that breathed in his place.
-She watched his chest rise and fall—precise, impersonal.
+A tube fed into his mouth, connecting him to the ventilator.
+She watched the slow rise beneath the brace locked across his torso.

 Her fingers trembled as she reached for his left.
 It was cold, the familiar warmth gone, replaced by the chill of the room.
-Ben was there in the corner, arms hanging at his sides.
+Ben was there in the corner.
 Her grip closed with more control this time.

 “I’m here, Matt,” Lucy whispered as she leaned in.
 “I’m right here.”